Rents: $828 ↑

 While the rest of Atlantic Canada is showing strength in new apartment construction, the marketplace in and around the city of Halifax has topped these gains.
 As the region’s largest centre, Halifax’s economy is leading Atlantic Canada in growth.
 Halifax is a provincial capital, a centre for military operations on Canada’s east coast as well as the financial centre for Atlantic Canada with expanding investment banking and ICT sectors.
 This combined with being a major health care centre has given Halifax a base of jobs that has allowed it to avoid the worst of the 2008 recession.
 Unemployment is down, and the local population is rising.
 Halifax’s vacancy rates have remained steady, and average rents are increasing.
 Of all the major centres in Atlantic Canada, Halifax had the highest median after-tax household income.

 The growing and diversifying economy has produced a growing demand for high-end, condominium-style apartments.
 This trend has been boosted by demographic changes that have produced a large number of empty-nesters looking to downsize from their single-family homes.

 Halifax’s apartment market has responded with considerable growth.
-In many ways, it is a mirror to Vancouver’s real-estate market.
-Whereas the bulk of Vancouver’s high-rise construction has been in condominium stock, Canada Mortgage and Housing Corporation estimates that as many as 90% of new construction starts in Halifax over the past few years have been for rental accommodation over condominium housing.
+In many ways, it is a mirror to Vancouver’s real estate market.
+Whereas the bulk of Vancouver’s high-rise construction has been in condominium stock, Canada Mortgage and Housing Corporation estimate that as many as 90% of new construction starts in Halifax over the past few years have been for rental accommodation over condominium housing.
 The heated market has raised land prices, giving developers a strong incentive to build concrete buildings, maximizing height and density.